 Springfield, Ill.—Students at the Springfield Learning Academy sought support from the Dominican Sisters of Springfield for their effort to have the city council proclaim the second Monday of October Indigenous People’s Day.
 They found it in the form of an intervention from Sister Marie Michelle Hackett.
-She was invited to join the students at the City Council meeting by their social studies teacher, Mrs. Michelle Cruz Hine.
+She was invited to join the students at the City Council meeting by their teacher, Mrs. Michelle Cruz Hine.

 Sister Marie Michelle, who had a 54-year-career as an educator, has long been interested in the rights and history of Native Americans.
 She serves on the Native American subcommittee of the Dominican Sisters Justice, Peace, and Integrity of Creation committee, and is a member of Las Casas, a national board that supports the work of Dominican sisters and friars ministering on Indian Reservations around the U.S.